-I have your new favorite vegetable dish!
-If you are looking for a super easy, but fancy-looking side for Easter dinner this year, then this Vegetable Tian Recipe should definitely be on the menu.
+Vegetable Tian Recipe – If you are looking for a super easy, but fancy-looking side dish, then this Vegetable Tian Recipe should definitely be on the menu.
+Plus, it’s a great way to load up your plate with vegetables.

 If you are serving dinner family-style, it makes a beautiful and vibrant colored presentation on the table too.